Open Bible Data Home About News OET Key

 but he makes what treacherous people say fail.

-13Lazy people do nothing because they claim that there is a lion outside that will kill them in the street if they go outside.
+13Lazy people as an excuse to not work claim that there is a lion outside that will kill them in the street if they go outside.

-14What adulterous women say is as dangerous as a deep hole;
+14What adulterous women say is as dangerous as a deep hole that men could fall into;

-those whom Yahweh is angry with will fall into it.
+those with whom Yahweh is angry will suffer from it.

 but physically disciplining them will teach them to stop being foolish.

-or who gives things to rich people in order to become rich, will only become poor.
+or who give things to rich people in order to become rich will only become poor.

 17Listen carefully to what wise people have said;